carlosal1015/infomath/content/tools/jupyter.md

 # Project summary to display on homepage.
 summary = "Open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text."

-# Optional image to display on homepage.
+# Logo (or image preview) to be displayed on homepage.
-image_preview = "tools/jupyter.jpg"
+logo = "tools/jupyter.jpg"

 # Optional external URL for project (replaces project detail page).
 official_website = "https://jupyter.org"